HIPAA Business Associate Agreement

 This Agreement constitutes the entire agreement between the Parties related to the subject matter of this Agreement, except to the extent that the Underlying Agreement(s), if any, impose more stringent requirements related to the use and protection of PHI upon Business Associate.
 This Agreement supersedes all prior negotiations, discussions, representations or proposals, whether oral or written.
 This Agreement may not be modified unless done so in writing and signed by a duly authorized representative of both Parties.
 If any provision of this Agreement, or part thereof, is found to be invalid, the remaining provisions shall remain in effect.

 This Agreement will be binding on the successors and assigns of Covered Entity and Business Associate.
-However, this Agreement may not be assigned by Business Associate, in whole or in part, without the written consent of Covered Entity.
+However, this Agreement may not be assigned by Business Associate, in whole or in part, without the written consent of Covered Entity; provided, however, Business Associate may assign this Agreement in its entirety, without Covered Entity’s consent to its affiliate or in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets.
 Any attempted assignment in violation of this provision shall be null and void.

 This Agreement may be executed in two or more counterparts, each of which shall be deemed an original.

-Except to the extent preempted by federal law, this Agreement shall be governed by and construed in accordance with the laws of the state of New York.
+Except to the extent preempted by federal law, this Agreement shall be governed by and construed in accordance with the laws of the state of Delaware.